Human Rights Should Never Be Disabled. Forced into LongTerm Care at 49, my sister with Down syndrome wants apology.

 The Rekai Centre has failed to apologize or explain its actions in calling the police to force Teresa back into their home.
 Ms. Hoare, has some explaining to do...

 1. Why did the Rekai Centre call the police reporting Teresa as a 'missing person' four days after she was legally discharged?

 2. Why have the Rekai Centre emails and records concerning the police call not been released?
 Why are they being kept secret?

 3. Conflict of interest: Did the fact that Teresa has a relative on the Rekai Centre Board of Directors influence her placement?
 Did this conflict of interest influence your decision to call the police to force Teresa back into your nursing home?

 4. The CCAC records show that Teresa's siblings called you directly on several occasions.
 This was considered "unorthodox" by the CCAC and raised alarm bells which took the matter further up their chain for review.
 Did the CCAC know about the conflict of interest?

 These are just four of the disturbing questions we need answered.

 It's time for the Rekai Centre to explain its actions in full and publicly apologize to Teresa.
-Your failure to respond is creating even more turmoil in Teresa's life and making the situation even worse.
+It's time for the CCAC to deliver on their promise to investigate and own up to the mistakes that wrongly forced Teresa into long-term care -- and explain why they looked the other way when they learned that I had offered to have Teresa live with me.
+The failure of both organizations to respond is creating even more turmoil in Teresa's life and making the situation even worse.